jesuscreyes/ucr-cs014/Assignments/hw_1/README.md

 All tokens are separated by a space.
 Valid tokens are either numbers of operators.
 If an invalid token is entered, the output is: `Error: Invalid token.`

 If an invalid equation is entered, you must report an error saying why it is invalid.
 For example, the equation "3 4 5 +" is invalud because after applying the `+` operator, we are left with the equation "3 9" which is not a number.
-The error message in this case should be `Error: Not enough operators."
-On the other hand, the equation "3 +" is invalid because `+` needs two parameters to add together.
+The error message in this case should be `Error: Not enough operators.` On the other hand, the equation "3 +" is invalid because `+` needs two parameters to add together.
 The error message in this case should be: `Error: Not enough parameters.`

 The following operators are supported: `+ - * / %`